AlexisZamara/HardModeRevamp/README.md

   - the dropped items may still be destroyed by a different creeper explosion
 - night can no longer be skipped
 - respawning at a bed now spawns the player on the surface within a 128-block radius around the bed's location

+### Enchantment Changes
+- enchantments now much more exclusive with each other
+- fewer total possible enchantments on tools, armors and weapons
+- Mending and Unbreaking made exclusive with most enchantments
+- Fortune (all levels) removed from the game

 #### Hostile Mob Changes
 - all hostile mobs: